klahnakoski/Qb/docs/SQL Shortcomings.md

 SQL Shortcomings
 ================

 Here is a unordered list of the anti-patterns I see when dealing with SQL.
 It is a personal note to myself, but I hope to expand it to explain the benefits of Qb queries. solutions

-This document serves to provide motvation for a query language beyond standard SQL.
+This document serves to provide motivation for a query language beyond standard SQL.

 Meta Programming
 ----------------

 Qb is a query language optimized specifically for hierarchical databases, nested JSON, and data warehouses.
-A major feature of a Qb is it's JSON; and capable of operating on itself.
-Many of the SQL shortcomings are a result of SQL not having no macros.
+A deliberate feature of a Qb is it's JSON; so can be easily manipulated by code.
+Many of the SQL's shortcomings are a result of SQL not having no macros.

 ###Splitting credit and debit